joshcarterPDX/upstart-hub/README.md

 XXXXXXXX

-To change the password, open index.html in any text editor (TextEdit on Mac, Notepad on Windows), find this line near the bottom of the file, and change the value:

-const APP_PASSWORD = 'upstart2024';

 After changing it, re-upload the file to GitHub following the update steps above.

 ℹ️  The password is stored in plain text in the HTML file.
 This is appropriate for a personal internal tool.
 Do not use a password you use elsewhere.